 Sleep apnea can put you at an elevated risk of many illnesses and health conditions, but most adults don’t realize they suffer from this form of sleep-disordered breathing (SDB).
 The American Academy of Dental Sleep Medicine (AADSM) estimates that more than 180 million people have mild to severe obstructive sleep apnea (OSA), and up to 75 percent of those with severe SDB continue to be undiagnosed.
 If you snore loudly, have difficulty sleeping at night or staying awake throughout the day, then you may have sleep apnea.

 Our Salt Lake City dentist, Dr. Keith Warr, can give you treatment options for your sleep apnea diagnosis.
 Call our office today at (801) 216-3713 to schedule your exam and learn more about sleep apnea.
-Warr Dental provides sleep apnea treatments, general dentistry and cosmetic dentistry to patients in Salt Lake City, Midvale and West Jordan, Utah.
+Warr Dental provides sleep apnea treatments, general dentistry and cosmetic dentistry to patients in Salt Lake City, West Valley City and Draper, Utah.

 What is Sleep Apnea?